-External decorations Visually inspected.
-External decoration comprises paint and stained finishes.
 Conservatories/porches Visually inspected.
-A small front conservatory is provided to the property with double glazed windows and door with polycarbonate roof sheeting over.
+None.
 Communal areas Circulation areas visually inspected.
 None.
-Garages and permanent Visually inspected. outbuildings A small timber clad and timber framed garage is provided to the side of the property under pitched felt roof coverings.
-No access was gained internally at the time of inspection.
+Garages and permanent Visually inspected. outbuildings An integral double garage is provided to the property with up and over doors and construction in keeping with that of the main property.
 Outside areas and boundaries Visually inspected.
-Areas of garden ground are provided to the front, side and rear bounded by a variety of walls and fencing.
-A driveway with vehicle parking area is also provided.
+Large areas of garden ground to the front, side and rear.
+Not all areas have been walked.
+We understand the grounds extend to 4.55 hectares or thereby, some of which is laid to rough woodland and some open moorland.
 Ceilings Visually inspected from floor level.
-Of various cellotex and plasterboard design.
+Of plaster and plasterboard design.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Timber framed and faced with various plasterboard, cellotex hardboard linings as well as some timber lining boards.
+Of plaster and plasterboard design.
 Floors including sub-floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub-floor area may be taken if the Surveyor deems it safe and reasonable to do so and subject to a minimum clearance of 1m between the floor joists and the solum as determined from the access hatch.
-Flooring appears to be of suspended timber construction.
+Flooring appears to be of mixed concrete and suspended timber construction.
 Internal joinery and kitchen Built-in cupboards were looked into but no stored items were moved. fittings Kitchen units were visually inspected excluding appliances.
-Internal joinery finishes are consistent for the age and style of property.
+Internal joinery finishes are consistent with a property of this age and style.
 The kitchen is provided with fitted units and work surfaces.
 Chimney breasts and fireplaces Visually inspected.
-No testing of the flues or fittings was carried out. Періасез A decorative feature fireplace is provided in the living room.
+No testing of the flues or fittings was carried out. ineplaces None.
 Internal decorations Visually inspected.
-Internal decoration comprises of paint and wallpaper finishes consistent with the age and style of property.
-Joinery has various varnish and paint finishes.
+Internal decoration comprises of paint and varnish finishes consistent with the property's age and style.
 Cellars Visually inspected where there was safe and purpose-built access.
 None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off the Surveyor will report this in the Report and will not turn them on.
 Mains supply.
-Electric switchgear and meter are located within a hallway cupboard. mains supply.
-Electric switchigear and meter are located within a nailway cupboard.
+The electric switch gear meter is located in the understairs cupboard.